Fair Value Price Calculator | DCF Stock Valuation

 What's a good discount rate to use?

 A common rule of thumb is 10% for average companies.
-Use 8-9% for very stable, low-risk companies, and 12-15% for riskier businesses.
+Use 8-9% for very stable, low-risk companies (like utilities), and 12-15% for riskier businesses or growth stocks.

 Should I buy a stock immediately if it's undervalued?